cbevins/fire-behavior-simulator/docs/11_PerformanceTesting.md

 ---

 The **examples** folder contains 3 programs for testing *fire-behavior-simulator* performance.
-Please keep in mind that Javascript engines, whether in a web browser or the Node.js runtime environment, perform automatic garbage collection.
-Bear in mind that when and how often garbage collection occurs during a program influences its performance and can introduce variance into performance timing tests.
+Please keep in mind that Javascript engines, whether in a web browser or the Node.js runtime environment, perform automatic garbage collection; when and how often garbage collection occurs during a program influences its performance and can introduce variance into performance timing tests.

 The example program **oneMillionRuns.js** performs runs for:
  - 10 fuel models